 Gounden's has an uninspiring greasy spoon exterior, and the interior decor isn't much to write home about either – but it's what's on your plate that counts.
 The restaurant's enduring popularity is indicated by packed tables filled with hungry Durbanites.
 The menu is simple, but the curries are both authentic and delicious.
 Sides include roti and rice, but the most popular choice by far is the mutton bunny chow (which has developed something of a cult following amongst locals in the know).
 Portions are generous and prices are modest, making Gounden's a top choice for those on a budget.

 Location: 520 Umbilo Road, Durban

 Sunrise Chip n' Ranch

 Located in a less-than salubrious street and covered in multi-colored signs announcing ludicrously low-priced specials, Sunrise Chip n' Ranch doesn't look like much.
-However, it's open around the clock and has earned a reputation for the best cheese and chip rotis in town - especially after a late night party (or jol, as they're called in South Africa).
-Fondly referred to as Johnny's by native Durbanites, Sunrise has been a local institution for over 50 years.
+However, it's open around the clock and has earned a reputation for the best cheese and chip rotis in town – especially after a late night party.
+Fondly referred to as Johnny's by local fans, Sunrise has been a Durban institution for over 50 years.
 It's takeaway only, and curries and bunny chows also feature alongside the restaurant's famous rotis.

 There's a second Sunrise branch in Mowbray, Cape Town.